The dynamics of Aut(F_n) on redundant representations: Remarks about dense subgroups

 \section{Remarks about dense subgroups}

 In this section we form some basic results about dense subgroups that are relevant in the proofs of the main results.

 Let $k$ be a local field (i.e. $\BR,\BC$, a finite extension of $\BQ_p$ for some rational prime $p$, or the field $\BF_q((t))$ of Laurent series over a finite field), $\BG$ a Zariski connected simple algebraic group defined over $k$ and $G=\BG(k)$ the group of $k$ rational points.
 In case $k$ is archimedean (i.e. $\BR$ or $\BC$), $G$ is a connected real analytic Lie group, and in case $k$ is a finite extension of $\BQ_p$, $G$ is a $p$-adic analytic group.
+In the non-archimedean case, we also suppose that $\BG$ is simply connected.
 We denote by $\mathfrak{g}$ the Lie algebra of $G$, and by $\mathcal{A}$ the simple associative algebra spanned by the image of the adjoint representation $\Ad:G\to\aut(\mathfrak{g})$.
 In the positive characteristic case, it is not always true that the representation $\text{Ad}$ is irreducible, but we will restrict ourselves to that case, thus by Burnside's theorem $\mathcal{A}=\text{End}(\mathfrak{g})$.

 Let us first formulate some simple useful criterions for a subgroup of $G$ to be dense:

 {\bf An archimedean density criterion ($k=\BR$ or $\BC$)}: {\it A subgroup $\gC\le G$ is dense iff it is nondiscrete and $\Ad(\gC)$ generates $\mathcal{A}$}.